Research Interests

 The hydroxyl radical (OH) is the primary oxidant for a number of non-CO2 greenhouse gases and CFCs.
 It also regulates the production of tropospheric ozone, a leading pollutant.
 As such, changes in tropospheric OH could have large implications for both future climate and air quality.
 However we currently lack a predictive understanding of OH on decadal-to-centennial timescales, evidenced by the disagreement between global models in their simulation of OH.

-Fig. OH concentrations in a 6000 year equilibrium simulation with a coupled chemistry-climate model.
+Figure: OH concentrations in a 6000 year equilibrium simulation with a coupled chemistry-climate model.

 Objectives: